amida-tech/orange-api/docs/src/patients.md

         unique ID of the patient (**not** user-specific) (*url*)

     + name (string, optional) - new full human name of the patient
+    + birthdate (string, optional)

+        Optional date of birth of the patient, formatted as an ISO 8601 YYYY-MM-DD
+    + sex (string, optional)

+        String representing sex of the user.
+Must be "male", "female", "other" or "unspecified".

     + access (string, optional)